AlanAytbaev/Final-Project-for-CS-3110/README.md

   This pulls data from the [Dev] branch to the [origin] in your computer

+  Then add the file youve changed:

+    [git add file]

   After you've worked on your code, make sure that no one else has worked on the same files that you have, to avoid merge conflicts.
 I will sort these out if they occur.
 Text immediately if merge conflicts occur.